chianxintong/BT4012-Group-16/README.md

 This repository contains the codes for our project on **automatic detection and analysis of fake online job postings**.
 We combine:

-- **Classical machine learning models** trained on rich engineered features and BERT embeddings
+- **Classical machine learning models** trained on rich engineered features and text embeddings (with pre-trained BERT)
 - **Transformer-based models** (BERT, RoBERTa, DistilBERT) fine-tuned end-to-end on raw text
 - **Unsupervised clustering** of fraudulent postings to uncover fraud subtypes and behavioural patterns